Anti-Bot

 On this page

 Browser extension detection infers which extensions are installed by probing for the resources and side effects they expose to web pages.
-Extensions ship images, scripts, and stylesheets as “web-accessible resources” at predictable URLs; they also mutate the DOM (ad blockers hide elements) or inject globals.
-By requesting those URLs or watching for the changes, a site builds a list of installed extensions — a meaningful fingerprinting signal, and one where “none at all” looks like automation.
+Extensions are the add-ons you install in your browser - ad blockers, password managers, and so on.
+Each one ships its own images, scripts, and stylesheets as "web-accessible resources" sitting at predictable URLs, and many also change the page: ad blockers hide elements, others inject globals (variables the extension adds to the page).
+By requesting those URLs or watching for those changes, a website can build a list of which extensions you have.
+That list is a useful fingerprinting signal - and, oddly, having no extensions at all is itself a clue that you might be an automated browser.

 Quick facts